chriseldredge/chriseldredge.github.io/source/_posts/2014-01-29-the-newer-new-nuget-package-restore.markdown

 Unfortunately, many developers will probably miss this guidance if they're already used to restoring packages as part of their workflow.

-The option offerend when right-clicking the Solution in Visual Studio gives no indication that the option is deprecated, and the text implies that if you don't activate the option, packge restore will not be enabled.
+The option offered when right-clicking the Solution in Visual Studio gives no indication that the option is deprecated, and the text implies that if you don't activate the option, packge restore will not be enabled.